Doctor of Philosophy in Materials Science

 Total Hours | 72 |

-*advisor approved and at least 6 hours must be from outside the home department
+1 Courses must be advisor approved.
+At least 6 elective hours must be from outside the student's home department

 Transfer Credit